ryanhuangio/bulk-website-screenshots/README.md

     with Chocolatey on Windows:
     > choco install gnuwin32-coreutils.install
- 2. Open screenshot-shell-generator.php and add your list of URLs to $domain variable.
+ 2. Open screenshot-shell-generator.php and add your list of URLs to $URLs variable.
  3. Please run this command:

     > php screenshot-shell-generator.php > create-screenshots.sh && sh